dmtrung14/jekflix-template/_posts/2010-01-01-Introspect.md

 </style>
 </head>
 <body>
-<p> Welcome to *Math Inspiration*, a blog for young mathematic enthusiasts to come and play mathematical games.
+<p> Welcome to <strong>Math Inspiration</strong>, a blog for young mathematic enthusiasts to come and play mathematical games.
 Information for frequently asked questions can be found below.
 Had you got any question, please feel free to reach out to <a href="https://www.facebook.com/the.matheMagicia" target="_blank" class="creator">Minh Trung Dang</a> </p>.
 <h1>FAQs</h1>

 </body>